TANUSHREENEGI-DEV/resume-landing/README.md

 # ResumeFlow Landing Page

-A responsive landing page for a fictional resume builder called **ResumeFlow**.
-This project was built as part of my internship assignment by following the provided PRD and recreating the reference design as closely as possible using HTML, CSS, and JavaScript.
+A responsive and modern landing page for a fictional resume builder called **ResumeFlow**.
+This project was built as part of my internship assignment by following the provided PRD and recreating the reference design as closely as possible using semantic HTML, CSS, and vanilla JavaScript.

+---

 ## 🌐 Live Demo